 - We cater for Children with an Early Help Assessment action plan and those who require support with their education with help from a dedicated SENCO and special needs team.
 This is particularly helpful to parents unable to find this level of flexibility and support in the maintained sector. - The School continues to review and extend provision of bursaries which are linked to parental income.
 Although limited, as the source of funds is provided by fee income from other parents, the School not possessing the benefit of endowed funds on which to draw, the Governors have committed to provide a Bursary Fund which is equal to 5% of its fee income. - St Andrew's School is linked with the University of Bedfordshire and provides places and mentoring for students who are training to become teachers.
 The School also provides opportunities for work experience students. - Junior School collected produce for local homeless people.
 Year 11 pupils organised an annual MacMillan coffee morning.
 We held a whole school Christmas jumper charity day again for the local homeless charity.
 Over £2,000 was raised over the year.
 Duke of Edinburgh participants volunteered in the local community with a number working in Charity Shops and local nurseries.
-We also raised monies for Operation Christmas Child and Samaritan's Purse as well as Children in Need. - Strong community links between St Andrew's Church and The Reverend James Reveley have been maintained.
+We also raised monies for Operation Christmas Child and Samaritan's Purse as well as Children in Need.
+We hold events every half term to raise important funds for a variety of charities, both local and national. - Strong community links between St Andrew's Church and The Reverend James Reveley have been maintained.
 'Open the Book' take weekly assemblies.
-We host a St Andrew's Day celebration and pupils attend the church for school RE visits, our Carol Service and annual Prize Giving. - The creative arts are an important part of the school and drama, art and music combined to present 'This Changes Everything' to an audience which included local schools, parents and the general public.
+We host a St Andrew's Day celebration and pupils attend the church for school RE visits, our Carol Service and annual Prize Giving. - The creative arts are an important part of the school and drama, art and music combined to present "This Changes Everything' to an audience which included local schools, parents and the general public.
 Costumes and props have since been lent to other drama societies.